-A-day is a spring internal scrimmage between the white team and the crimson team.
+A-Day is a spring scrimmage between the white team and the crimson team.
 Fans from all over come to see the new recruits and cheer on Alabama vs. Alabama.
-A-day is truly a time for you to cheer on the Crimson Tide with 101,000 of your closest friends.
+A-Day is truly a time for you to cheer on the Crimson Tide with 101,000 of your closest friends.

 “Yea Alabama!” is Alabama’s fight song played by The Million Dollar Band after every touchdown made at football games and at other sporting events.
 Memorize the words to The University of Alabama Fight Song.
 You will be singing it multiple times at every football game: